-Individuals who use IV drugs, are immunocompromised, or diabetic presenting with back or neck pain not attributed to trauma and who have labs demonstrating elevated CRP, WBC, and or ESR should be evaluated for an infectious etiology of osteomyelitis and discitis that could lead to spinal instability due to bony erosion.
+Individuals who use IV drugs, who are immunocompromised, or have diabetes, who present with back or neck pain not attributed to trauma and who have labs demonstrating elevated CRP, WBC, and or ESR should be evaluated for an infectious etiology of osteomyelitis and discitis that could lead to spinal instability due to bony erosion.
 A CT will demonstrate the erosion of bony elements.
 An MRI will evaluate for abscess, disc, and soft tissue injury.

 For persistent pain and the failure of conservative treatments, surgical intervention is necessary.
 A 2018 Cochrane review was not able to support vertebroplasty for treating acute to subacute osteoporotic vertebral fractures.
 However, several large clinical studies followed for at least 12 months have concluded that mortality rates following vertebral column fractures are significantly higher for patients treated conservatively versus vertebroplasty and balloon kyphoplasty, while only one study concluded no difference.

-Vertebroplasty is usually an outpatient procedure that takes one to two hours where under guided imaging, a needle get inserted into the vertebral body and cement is injected.
+Vertebroplasty is usually an outpatient procedure that takes one to two hours where under guided imaging, a needle gets inserted into the vertebral body, and cement is injected.
 This cement hardens quickly and stabilizes the fracture.
 Kyphoplasty is a very similar procedure, but in this case, a balloon is used to expand the vertebral body before injecting the cement.

 The goals of managing spine fractures are to ensure spinal stability and preserve neurological function.